Social history: British and Irish social history

 Social history is associated in the United Kingdom with the work of E. P. Thompson in particular, and his studies The Making of the English Working Class and Whigs and Hunters: The Origin of the Black Act.
-Emerging after the second world war, it was consciously opposed to traditional history's focus on 'great men', which it counter-posed with 'History from below'.
+Emerging after the Second World War, it was consciously opposed to traditional history's focus on 'great men', which it counterposed with 'History from below'.

 Thus in the UK social history has often had a strong political impetus, and can be contrasted sharply with traditional history's (partial) documentation of the exploits of the powerful, within limited diplomatic and political spheres, and its reliance on archival sources and methods (see historical method and archive) that exclude the voices of less powerful groups within society.
-Social history has used a much wider range of sources and methods than traditional history and source criticism, in order to gain a broader view of the past.
-Methods have often including quantitative data analysis and, importantly, oral history which creates an opportunity to glean perspectives and experiences of those people within society that are unlikely to be documented within archives.
-Eric Hobsbawm was an important UK social historian, who has both produced extensive social history of the UK, and has written also on the theory and politics of UK social history.
-Hobsbawn and E. P. Thompson were both involved in the pioneering History Workshop Journal and Past & Present.
+Social history has drawn on a much wider range of sources and methods than traditional history and source criticism, gaining a broader view of the past.
+Methods have often included quantitative data analysis and, importantly, oral history, which creates an opportunity to glean perspectives and experiences of people within society who are unlikely to be documented in archives.
+Eric Hobsbawm was an important UK social historian who produced an extensive social history of the UK and also wrote on the theory and politics of UK social history.
+Hobsbawm and E. P. Thompson were both involved in the pioneering History Workshop Journal and Past & Present.